icfnext/cq-component-maven-plugin/src/site/markdown/adding-a-widget.md

 This class provides some utility methods to get the field name, field label, and other commonly used parameters.
 It also provides access to all the annotations that are on the field/method by using the getAnnotation method.

-When extending AbstractWidgetMaker, the make class must be implemented and must return the build widget class.
+When extending AbstractWidgetMaker, the `make` method must be implemented and must return the build widget class.

-#### Example (For CQ.Ext.form.Checkbox):
+#### Widget Maker Example
+*(For CQ.Ext.form.Checkbox):*

 	import java.util.Map;